JelleZijlstra/autotyping/README.md

 Here's how I use it:

-- Go to the autotype directory
+- Go to the autotyping directory
-- Run `python3 -m libcst.tool codemod autotype.AutotypeCommand /path/to/my/code`
+- Run `python3 -m libcst.tool codemod autotyping.AutotypeCommand /path/to/my/code`

 By default it does nothing; you have to add flags to make it do more transformations.
 The following are supported: